Take Me Home (2023 film): Production

-Take Me Home was filmed in Orlando, Florida, in the same home that Anna lives in with her family.
-The filming of the movie was structured to meet Anna’s needs, shooting scenes "like a structured improv."
+Take Me Home's production kickstarted after receiving the Julia S. Gouw Short Film Challenge $25,000 short film production grant from CAPE and Janet Yang Productions.
+It was filmed in Orlando, Florida, in the same home that Anna lives in with her family.
+The filming of the movie was structured to meet Anna's needs, shooting scenes "like a structured improv."
 The film uses a nontraditional pacing, which Sargent likened to a style of thinking similar to Anna's.
 Anna was born with a cyst on her brain, causing cognitive and physical disabilities, including impacting her memory.
 Liz and Anna's sister, Molly, helped coach Anna with her acting performance.
 Real conversations between Liz and Anna influenced portions of the dialogue in the film.

 The film was shot on the Kinefinity MAVO Edge 8K, using a set of IronGlass lenses.

 Feature-length adaptation

 In 2024, it was announced that the short would be adapted into a feature-length film.
 Sargent partnered with Caring Across Generations, a national advocacy organization that focuses on assisting those who require long-term care and home care workers, to help finance the project.
 In 2025, Sargent became a recipient of the Tribeca Festival AT&T Untold Stories grant, awarding $1 million towards the funding of the feature-length version of Take Me Home.
 As part of the grant, the feature will premiere at the 2026 Tribeca Festival.

 In October 2025, The Hollywood Reporter noted that the feature-length wrapped filming the prior month, taking place in Florida.
 The cast of the feature-length included Anna Sargent, Victor Slezak, Ali Ahn, Marceline Hugot, and Shane Harper.
+The feature-length premiered in the U.S. Dramatic section at the 2026 Sundance Film Festival, where it won the Waldo Salt Screenwriting Award.

 Accolades

 Take Me Home is a winner of the first Julia S. Gouw Short Film Challenge for Asian American and Pacific Islander Women and Non-Binary Filmmakers.

 In 2024, Take Me Home was represented at the White House by Liz, Molly, and Anna Sargent, who appeared for an event for disability advocates hosted by the Office of Public Engagement.
-The event marked the 25th anniversary of the U.S. Supreme Court’s decision in Olmstead v.
+The event marked the 25th anniversary of the U.S. Supreme Court's decision in Olmstead v.
 L.C., which affirmed the right of people with disabilities to receive state-funded support and services.
 In that same year, the film won the Grand Jury Award at American Cinematheque’s Proof Film Festival.